ryandawsonuk/BankKataOutsideInTDD/README.md

 deposit(int amount), withdraw(int amount), printStatement()

+So Account is more of a service than an entity.
 We are not allowed to add any futher public methods to Account.
 We don't want to add extra getters to help us test it, we test from the outside - the side-effects.

 We use Strings and integers for dates and amounts to keep things simple.